-We’re coming up on the anniversary the AEW debut of Santana & Ortiz.
+We’re coming up on the anniversary for the AEW debut of Santana & Ortiz.
 They made their first appearance assaulting the Young Bucks at the inaugural All Out, wasting no time kicking off a fierce rivalry.
-Then at the first episode of Dynamite, they were part of the main event, teaming with Chris Jericho and establishing themselves as part of his new Inner Circle faction.
+Then on the first episode of Dynamite, they were part of the main event, teaming with Chris Jericho and establishing themselves as part of his new Inner Circle faction.
 On TV, they’re pretty clear-cut villains, beating up whoever Jericho needs taken care of and swinging around loaded socks.

 You may be surprised to hear, then, that I see great potential for them as a babyface tandem.

 I don’t think I voiced this at the time – granted I didn’t have my own website back then – but I first had that thought back in the days leading up to Full Gear.
 It’s a take that I forgot about for a time, until a few weeks ago.
 Eddie Kingston made his AEW debut with a passionate promo on Cody that showed what all the hype was about regarding his mic skills in a very short bit of time.
 I was as impressed by it as anyone, the inspirational, blue-collar tough guy felt as natural as could be.